dougal/dotfiles/TIL/vim.md

 the matches in the selection.

+## Macros

+Use `Q` to run a macro on all visually selected lines.

 ## Text Objects

-`CTRL-a` will increment numbers.
+CTRL-a` will increment numbers.
 Either the number under the cursor, or the next number on the line. `CTRL-x` does the opposite.
 Be careful not to hit `z`.
 Both of these will operate on every number in a visual selection.